mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *QueriesItem) SetSharedUsersAndGroups(v []string)
 ```

-SetSharedUsersAndGroups gets a reference to the given datadog.Nullable\[\]string and assigns it to the SharedUsersAndGroups field.
+SetSharedUsersAndGroups gets a reference to the given common.Nullable\[\]string and assigns it to the SharedUsersAndGroups field.

 <a name="QueriesItem.SetSharedUsersAndGroupsNil"></a>
 ### func \(\*QueriesItem\) [SetSharedUsersAndGroupsNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_queries_items.go#L658>)